plainionist/plainionist.github.io/_posts/2018-01-13-Blogging-with-Jekyll-Legal-Privacy.md

 ## Robots.txt

-Eventhough you write a blog to share content with your readers you may have pages you don't want to share with google, e.g. imprint.
+Even though you write a blog to share content with your readers you may have pages you don't want to share with Google, e.g. imprint.
 In order to hide such pages just create a robots.txt your Jekyll root:

 ```